ColaLinN/cs-notes/docs/distributed-systems/04-state-consistency.md

 > In database theory, the CAP theorem, also named Brewer's theorem after computer scientist Eric Brewer, states that any distributed data store can provide only two of the following three guarantees

-These CAP properties cannot be acheived at the same time.
+These `CAP` properties cannot be achieved at the same time.

 ### BASE